pvijayfullstack/CheckInLite/README.md

 ## To Do ##

-* Figure out a way to show all users on Google Maps
+* Build a page that shows all locations on a map.
-* Write tests
+* Add a way to follow specific people.
-* build a prettier page
+* Get unit tests working.